cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

 Data Collection with a Stream
 ---------------------------------------
 The sole data source that the Web Analytics Application uses is web server logs.
-Log events are ingested to a **Stream** called *log* using the RESTful API provided by CDAP.
+Log events are ingested to a **stream** called *log* using the RESTful API provided by CDAP.

-Once an event is ingested into a Stream, it is persisted and available for processing.
+Once an event is ingested into a stream, it is persisted and available for processing.

 Data Analysis using a Flow
 ---------------------------------------
-The Web Analytics Application uses a **Flow**, the realtime data processor in CDAP, to produce realtime analytics from the web server logs.
-A **Flow** contains one or more **Flowlets** that are wired together into a directed acyclic graph or DAG.
+The Web Analytics Application uses a **flow**, the realtime data processor in CDAP, to produce realtime analytics from the web server logs.
+A **flow** contains one or more **flowlets** that are wired together into a directed acyclic graph or DAG.

 To keep the example simple, we only compute the total visit count for each IP visiting the site.
-We use a Flowlet of type ``UniqueVisitor`` to keep track of the unique visit counts from each client.
+We use a flowlet of type ``UniqueVisitor`` to keep track of the unique visit counts from each client.
 It is done in three steps:

-1. Read a log event from the *log* Stream;
+1. Read a log event from the *log* stream;
 #.
 Parse the client IP from the log event; and
 #.
 Increment the visit count of that client IP by 1 and persist the change.

-The result of the increment is persisted to a custom **Dataset** ``UniqueVisitCount``.
+The result of the increment is persisted to a custom **dataset** ``UniqueVisitCount``.

-Here is what the ``UniqueVisitor`` Flowlet looks like:
+Here is what the ``UniqueVisitor`` flowlet looks like:

 .. literalinclude:: /../../../cdap-examples/WebAnalytics/src/main/java/co/cask/cdap/examples/webanalytics/UniqueVisitor.java
    :language: java
    :lines: 35-

-The ``UniqueVisitCount`` Dataset provides an abstraction of the data logic for incrementing the visit count for a given IP.
+The ``UniqueVisitCount`` dataset provides an abstraction of the data logic for incrementing the visit count for a given IP.
 It exposes an ``increment`` method, implemented as:

 .. literalinclude:: /../../../cdap-examples/WebAnalytics/src/main/java/co/cask/cdap/examples/webanalytics/UniqueVisitCount.java